-Doug Schiff, who runs the creative teams at DigitasLBi’s Boston and Detroit offices, considers the structure of agency teams “moving targets” in a continually evolving industry.
+Doug Schiff, the CCO at Ogilvy & Mather Japan, considers the structure of agency teams “moving targets” in a continually evolving industry.

 So, how do you hit the bullseye then, as the Internet disrupts team structures from the top down?
 Read Doug’s insight and advice of how to future-proof agency team structures.